What is Knowledge?

 SOCRATES: Knowledge, therefore, cannot simply be a matter of perception and opinion.
 There must be more to it.
 Now, the more I think about it, the more I think the idea that something can be true for me even if it is false for you is foolish.

 SOCRATES: Because someone could say that for them it is false that what is true for me can be false for another person.
 And we would have to accept their opinion as true, which would mean it isn’t true that what is true for me can be false for another person.
-It’s a bit of a paradox, really.
+It’s a paradox, is it not?

 THOMAS: You are confusing me with your word salad, Socrates.

 SOCRATES: A salad of words.
 This may be part of a feast of ideas.
 Let us see where the ideas take us.
 I am saying that if it is true that knowledge is mere opinion, then my opinion that knowledge is not mere opinion must also be true.
 Why?
 Because that’s my opinion.